haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/trouble/pro-env-management.md

 When accessing the Project Web Interface, you should see a hierarchy of branches starting from Production to Staging to Integration.
 Any branches you create display as children from Integration `master.
 For more information, see [Pro architecture]({{ page.baseurl }}/cloud/architecture/pro-architecture.html).

 You can add environment-specific variables, including sensitive data and values, after we update your Project Web Interface.
 If you have environment variables in an `env.php` file, the file continues working after converting.
-See [Configure environments]({{ page.baseurl }}/cloud/env/environments.html).
+See [配置环境]({{ page.baseurl }}/cloud/env/environments.html).

 ## Request an upgrade
 Enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) with the suggested title "Connect Stg / Prod to Project's UI", and request to enable your project with Staging and Production in the UI.